vovapolu/ensime.github.io/contributing.md

 Make sure you have 0.13.13+ of the `sbt` start script, otherwise project compilation will fail with a `java.lang.OutOfMemoryError` or `java.lang.StackOverflowError`.

+You should also use `jenv` to manage your Java installation and set necessary environment variables, as per [Learning Scala](/learning) or you'll encounter problems related to the `JAVA_HOME` location.

 Before you start, run this sbt command on your `ensime-server` repository as the `.ensime` file is required to run the integration tests (even if you are not using ENSIME to hack on ENSIME).

 ```